aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-markdown-features/_index.md

 ## How to Align Content Inside the Table while Exporting into Markdown

 Aspose.Words API provides TableContentAlignment enumeration which defines alignment directions to align contents in tables while exporting into the Markdown document.
-The following code example demonstrates how to align content inside the table.
+The following code example shows how to align content inside the table.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-SpecifyMarkdownSaveOptions-ExportIntoMarkdownWithTableContentAlignment.cpp" >}}